rat-pac/ratpac-two/doc/users_guide/command_interface.md

 Event generators in ratpac-two are responsible for defining the initial state of particles that the simulation will track.
 This includes their type, energy, momentum, starting position, and time of creation. ratpac-two provides a flexible system for event generation, controlled by commands primarily under the `/generator/` path.
-The documentation for these generator commands in the ratpac-two repository itself (specifically in doc/users_guide/generators.rst) is noted to be incomplete.
+The available commands are defined in the source tree (e.g. `GLG4PrimaryGeneratorMessenger` and the various generator classes).
-Therefore, the descriptions here are based on the available snippets and inferences from common patterns in such simulation frameworks, which would ultimately be verified by source code inspection of a particular generator.
+The examples below are verified directly against those implementations.

 ### 6.1.
 Key Generator Macro Commands